COMPANY Data

 Source: Koyfin

-The one year chart above shows a slow march downward for 2022 for all S&P sectors except for oil and utilities.
-While no sector appears to have had the bottom fall out, there are investors whose positions are still well above what they paid for them, and newer positions that may now be at a loss.
+The one year chart above shows a slow march downward for 2022 for all S&P sectors except for oil (XLE) and utilities (XLU).
+No sector appears to have had the bottom fall out, and there are still investors whose positions are sitting well above what they paid for them.
+Newer positions however may now be at a loss.
 The longer the downward slide continues, the more likely individuals will give up hope and margin account holders will be called to sell their positions.
-This increases the likelihood of a short but sharp downward spike.
+This increases the likelihood of a short but sharp downward search for the bottom.

-So far the move downward has been orderly and on a percentage basis not huge, but a real reminder that stocks go both up and down.
-It certainly doesn’t show that capitulation is imminent or that it has already occurred.
+So far the 2022 move downward has been orderly and on a percentage basis not huge, but it is a real reminder that stocks go both up and down.
+It seemingly doesn’t show that capitulation is imminent or that it has already occurred.

-Fundamentally the outlook for stocks is not one of disaster as labor markets are tight, there is a large amount of money in the system the Federal Reserve has not begun to mop up, and company earnings are mixed to strong.
+Fundamentally the outlook for stocks is not one of disaster as labor markets are tight, and there is still a large amount of money in the system that the Federal Reserve has not begun to mop up yet.
+Also, company earnings are mixed to strong.

 Crypto-Capitulation

-Capitulation that occurs in cryptocurrency markets is often stronger than in traditional markets.
-For example, Bitcoin had a precipitous drop starting on May 2, 2021 when it droppefell from $57,300. to $29,800. by July 17, 2021.
-This 40% drop was attributed to negative news coming out of China about Bitcoin mining.
+Capitulation that occurs in cryptocurrency markets is often stronger than in equity markets.
+For example, Bitcoin had a precipitous drop starting on May 2, 2021 when it fell from $57,300. to $29,800. by July 17, 2021.
+This 40% drop was partially attributed to negative news coming out of China about Bitcoin mining.
 Capitulation is often more prevalent in speculative assets.

 Bottom Line

-If seeing capitulation in advance and know when it is exhausted was easy, we’d all be rich.
-One can act prudently in a few different ways, hedging ones positions using the futures market when they feel risk is increasing is one way.
-This can be effective both while holding a position and the market seems to be gaining downside momentum, or when the investor believes they have found the bottom but would like to protect any new investment.
+If seeing the onset of capitulation and knowing when it is exhausted was easy, we’d all be rich.
+Since that isn’t the case, we can act prudently in a few different ways.
+Hedging one’s position using the futures market when they feel risk is increasing is one way.
+This can be effective both while holding a position as the market seems to be gaining downside momentum, or when the investor believes they have found the bottom but would like to protect any new investment.

 Suggested Content